shengzizhang/VALANCE/README.md

 ## Example Test Run

-The commands below are a minimal, confirmed-working test covering all three modes — useful for a small test run before training/testing on real antibodies & viruses.
+The commands below are a sample test run on a small dataset before training/testing on real antibodies & viruses.

 ```bash
 # Predict